 All applicants who are U.S. citizens or permanent residents are required to complete the Free Application for Federal Student Aid (FAFSA).

 For consideration for GS institutional aid, complete family and parental information is required on the CSS Profile application from both custodial and non-custodial parents.
 If the parents have separate households (unmarried, separated, or divorced,) complete financial information for both parental households must be provided on the application.
 Please note: all applicants who are at least 36 years old by December 31, 2021 will not be required to provide parental information.

 Submitting a CSS Profile to one college costs $25; additional reports are $16 per college.
-The CSS will automatically provide fee waivers to qualifying domestic students at the time of submission.
+The College Board will automatically provide fee waivers to qualifying domestic students at the time of submission.
 Please note: the School of General Studies does not offer any additional fee waivers.

 Admitted students who decide to enroll and are applying for scholarship consideration will be required to submit their 2021 tax return, spouse’s tax return (if married and filing separately,) and parents’ tax returns (all applicants not yet age 36 by December 31).
 International students who did not file in the U.S. should submit translated copies of their foreign return for 2021 or if the country does not use calendar year, the year that most closely includes 2021 information.

 Tax returns are not required before initial aid packages are offered but are required before aid can disburse.
 If information on your returns vary from what you reported on the CSS Profile and/or FAFSA, awards are subject to change.
 Please ensure taxes are submitted as soon as possible and no later than 08/01/2021 to avoid delays in receiving aid.

 IDOC: Institutional Document Service